KTH-DD2480-Group-2/KTH-DD2480-CI-Lab-2/README.md

 * To start the project, run `mvn exec:java "-Dexec.mainClass=ContinuousIntegrationServer"`.
 You can also run the project by running or debugging the main function in the ContinuousIntegrationServer class using an IDE.
 This would start a server on port 8080 that you can access in `http://localhost:8080/`.
 You can also access the frontend dashboard in `http://localhost:8080/dashboard`.
 * To start the tests, run `mvn test`.

+### JavaDoc
+The JavaDoc can be accessed from here: https://kth-dd2480-ci-lab-2-java-doc.web.app/package-summary.html

 #### Frontend
 * In order to get started on developing the frontend part of the CI, you will need node.js version 12 or later.
 * You can start the frontend server by going running `npm install` and then `npm start` in the src/main/webapp/ci-frontend folder.